 "Since this is your attitude and you have not kept my covenant and my decrees, which I commanded you, I will most certainly tear the kingdom away from you and give it to one of your subordinates.
 Nevertheless, for the sake of David your father, I will not do it during your lifetime.
 I will tear it out of the hand of your son.
 Yet I will not tear the whole kingdom from him but will give him one tribe for the sake of David my servant and for the sake of Jerusalem, which I have chosen" (1 Kings 11:9-13).

 Great lesson for all of us - the attitudes of king Solomon.
 As Jesus did say: "who has ears, let him hear."

-For this reason keep with the Lord your God step in step every minute of your day.
+For this reason, keep with the Lord your God step in step every minute of your day.
 Walk in His ways and enjoy His blessings.
 Be as king David who was "the man after God's own heart" in spite of all his failings.
-The Creator of all things through Jesus Christ your Saviour now has become your lovingly heavenly Father.
-Enjoy the life under His leading, protection and guiding.
+The Creator of all things through Jesus Christ your Saviour now has become your loving heavenly Father.
+Enjoy the life under His leading, protection and guidance.
 Do not deny when He speaks to you, as it is even now.

 "On the day you were born your cord was not cut, nor were you washed with water to make you clean, nor were you rubbed with salt or wrapped in cloths" (Ezekiel 16:4).

 Even if you did not read the whole Bible, the book of Proverbs can cut your cord which keeps you to this world and revert you back to God by the Holy Spirit; wash you with the pure water (the Word of God Himself); make you clean and rub you with the salt (by the blood of Jesus) and clothe you (put on you the garments of Salvation) and to cover your shameful nakedness (to dress you with the rob of righteousness).